-Clostridium difficile colitis is the cause of antibiotic-related diarrhea, especially in hospitalized patients who receive broad spectrum antibiotics.
+Clostridium difficile colitis, also called antibiotic-related diarrhea, occurs after receiving broad spectrum antibiotics, especially in hospitalized patients.
 In most cases, the presentation consists of diarrhea and abdominal colic.
 Less commonly, patients can develop fulminant colitis.

 Epidemiology of C. Difficile Infection